Eu sou uma imagem

 - Timely submission of the written homeworks.

-Meet the Instrutors and Guest
+Meet the Instrutors & Guests

 Laraine Mickelson (USA): with over 25 years of experience in the field of Conflict Management Laraine has designed, implemented and written policy for a variety of programs, including full-spectrum Integrated Conflict Management Systems for the State of Minnesota and justice programs for state and county agencies including juvenile diversion programs, sentencing circles for felony level crimes, transition programs for incarcerated people, and CREST (Conflict Resolution, Education and Skill Training), a peer mediator program for incarcerated people.